winwowin/590PZ-Project/README.md

 ## Usage

-To play in 2-player mode, just run the Main_board.py<br>
+To play in 2-player mode, just run the Main_board.py, then control by mouse on the UI window.<br>
 Run the Game_play.py for random against AI (for testing).<br>
 *No need to install requirements.
 All packages used are essentials.*